-IPL treatment for hair removal is nothing new.
+IPL laser treatment for hair removal is nothing new.
 People have been using the light-based treatment to permanently remove unwanted hair since the mid-1990s.

 We’ve come a long way since then, and we’re not just talking about mom jeans.
 Those are back, though, right?